StellarStoic/BirdNET-Pi/README.md

 <h1 align="center">
   BirdNET-Pi
 </h1>
+<h3 align="center">This fork is suited for this fork only with a TOR hosting option.
+Do not use it as an update to your existing <a href="https://github.com/Nachtzuster/BirdNET-Pi">Nachtzuster's</a> version, because migration from one to another has not been tested.</h3>
 <p align="center">
 A realtime acoustic bird classification system for the Raspberry Pi 5, 4B, 400, 3B+, and 0W2
 </p>